How to Create a Sustainable Brand that Sticks to Its Roots

 Brand mission statements are short, memorable, and easy to understand.
 They typically include two to four words focused on what your company does.

-A great way to write a brand mission statement is to imagine what your customer’s life would be like if you didn’t exist.
+A great way to write a brand mission statement is to imagine your customer’s life if you didn’t exist.
 Then write a sentence that describes the experience of living in that world.

 Here’s a sample: “When you need someone to get things done fast, call us.
 We’re the only ones willing to say ‘yes’ to your crazy deadlines.
-Because we know how much your customers value getting projects done on time.”
+Because we know how much your customers value completing projects on time.”

 Define the brand attributes

 Brand attributes are the qualities that define a company or brand.
 They represent the values a brand stands for.
-For example, Starbucks is a sustainable brand that represents a place where people can enjoy great coffee while meeting up with friends.
+For example, Starbucks is a sustainable brand representing a place where people can enjoy great coffee while meeting up with friends.

 When consumers make a purchase, they usually think about how something will help them achieve a particular goal.